 Action Description get Displays the information for the specified certificate or all certificates, including certificate name, type, signature, subject, issuer, expiration, and fingerprint. list Lists the specified certificate or all certificates installed on the encoder, including the type and name. view Displays the content of the named certificate file. create Generates a Self-signed certificate or a Certificate Signing Request.
 The sign and subject can be specified.
 See Parameters below. delete Deletes the selected certificate.
 The type can be specified.
 See Parameters below.
 Note The type specification may be added to specify the deletion of the Identity certificate, the chain associated with it, or the CA certificate with the given name. import Imports a certificate to be installed on the device.
-The infile, i.e., the file to imp the certificate from, must be provided.
+The infile, i.e., the file to import the certificate from, must be provided.
 The file's type and format can also be specified.
 See Parameters below. select Selects the certificate used when establishing a TLS connection with the audit server or starting an HTTPS session. verify Verifies the validity of the specified certificate.

 Parame ter Defa ult Description/Values sign self The signature type for the certificate: self: Creates a self-signed identity certificate.
 Request: Creates an identity Certificate Signing Request (CSR) subject quer y Sets the certificate's distinguished name parameters: auto : Automatically gets the subject Common Name which is HOSTNAME.DOMAIN if DNS is configured, or IPADDR otherwise.
-The subject Alt Name is set to DNS:HOSTNAME.DOMAIN, DNS:HOSTNAME, IPAddress:IPADDR query : Prompts the user for Distinguished Name (DN) attributes DN : Distinguished Name in the form: " /C=US/ST=Maine " where the most common attributes are: /C Two Letter Country Name /ST State or Province Name /L Locality Name /O Organization Name /OU Organizational Unit Name /CN Common Name type id The type of certificate to either import or generate: Note Only ID certificates can be generated.
+The subject Alt Name is set to DNS:HOSTNAME.DOMAIN, DNS:HOSTNAME,IPAddress:IPADDR query : Prompts the user for Distinguished Name (DN) attributes DN : Distinguished Name in the form: "/C=US/ST=Maine" where the most common attributes are: /C Two Letter Country Name /ST State or Province Name /L Locality Name /O Organization Name /OU Organizational Unit Name /CN Common Name type id The type of certificate to either import or generate: Note Only ID certificates can be generated.
 Chain and CA certificates can only be imported. id : Identity certificate (for HTTPS service and audit ( syslog client)) chain : Identity certificate CA chain (Import only) ca : Certificate Authority Certificate (for peer certificate validation, Import only) fmt auto The format in which the certificate is encrypted: auto : Detects the certificate format based on file extension when importing. pem : Privacy Enhanced Mail Base64 encoded DER certificate p7 : PKCS#7 p12 : PKCS#12 pfx : PKCS#12 der : Distinguish Encoding Rules infile N/A The name of the file to import.
+Note The administrator has previously downloaded/uploaded the certificate file to import in its home directory (using SCP, for example).